 - Remove your affiliate and group buttons to separate page and just link on sidebar.

 - Consider removing Google Friend Connect.
-I don’t think it is really used much anymore.
+This is not used anymore.

 - Only have ONE Bloglovin button (not two or three).